-There are a number of different energy saving measures customers can implement to make things that matter to them in their homes, buildings and businesses better.
+There is a number of different energy saving measures customers can implement to improve their homes, buildings and businesses.
 National Grid's marketing and outreach will be aimed at reaching customers in the communities where they work and live and connecting to what matters to them most.
-We will begin with building awareness and interest through mass media advertising such as radio, print and outdoor advertising.
+The Company will begin with building awareness and interest through mass media advertising such as radio, print and outdoor advertising.
 This will be supported by digital, direct mail, bill inserts, email, website, social media and other grassroots tactics such as local events and sponsorships in order to drive participation.

-According to "Customer Impact Report: Energy Efficiency Programs and Awareness" by JD Power6, the higher level of awareness customers have the more likely they are to participate in energy efficiency programs.
+According to Customer Impact Report: Energy Efficiency Programs and Awareness by JD Power, the higher level of awareness customers have the more likely they are to participate in energy efficiency programs.
 Additionally, the more customers participate with their utility company the higher their satisfaction ratings.